The below information is a small snippet out of our Maintenance and Instruction manual.

 Please keep us updated of the work that you produce, we look forward to hearing from you.

 Do not clean your plates on the press bed.
-Always use tissue paper on the press bed to keep it as clean as you can.
+Always use tissue paper on the press bed to keep it as clean as you can or purchase one of our registration beds that are amazing to use.

 Ways of Damaging the press